Alternativevs Canva

 A print shop owner reported that 30% of customer-provided Canva SVG files required manual cleanup before printing, adding 15-45 minutes per job.
 Files had issues with embedded raster images disguised as vectors, broken text paths, and improper clipping masks.
 Clean AI-generated SVGs eliminated these pre-press issues entirely.

-Who Should Consider Switching
+Who Should Switch

 Designers frustrated with Canva's broken SVG exports after spending hours on templates